ChimeraX docs icon

 ihm

-AlphaFold alphafold theoretical protein structure modeled by AlphaFold and specified by UniProt name or accession number (details...) mmcif
+AlphaFold alphafold theoretical protein structure modeled by AlphaFold and specified by UniProt name or accession number (details...); any of the alphafold fetch options can be used mmcif

 ESM Metagenomic Atlas esmfold theoretical protein structure modeled by ESMFold (Evolutionary Scale Modeling) and specified by its MGnify identifier (details...) pdb